-7.1 In January 2018 a Strategic Environmental Assessment Screening Determination report was commissioned by North Herts District Council which concluded that The Preston Neighbourhood Development Plan is not likely to have significant effects on the environment and therefore a SEA is not required.
+- 7.1 In January 2018 a Strategic Environmental Assessment Screening Determination report was commissioned by North Herts District Council which concluded that The Preston Neighbourhood Development Plan is not likely to have significant effects on the environment and therefore a SEA is not required. - 7.2 Following the revision of the Neighbourhood Plan as a result of the Regulation 16 Consultation, a second Strategic Environmental Assessment Screening Determination report was commissioned by North Herts District Council in January 2019.